 Best eCommerce Checkout Designs for Success

-The mantras to crafting a great checkout experience are extremely simple.
+The mantras of crafting a great checkout experience are extremely simple.
 If I was to summarize that in four words, it would be “do not be eBay.”
 Simple, right?

 Simple, however, isn’t easy so we’ll break down a beautiful checkout experience into the elements and explore each of these.
 We’re focusing on the design and interface elements here.
 For the rest of this write-up, I’m going to be the guy who wants to buy from your shop and is ready to take my card out to purchase!

 No matter which part of your shop I am on, I want to access the cart quickly so that I can check out whenever I wish to.
 For this purpose, make the cart accessible from anywhere.
 It’s called “persistent cart positioning” and you are right; I made that up right now.
 The key is to have a persistent cart on your website.

 Most themes are built to feature a cart on top of the page and it’s fixed even if you scroll down.
 That’s a very simple way to position a persistent cart.

 Helbak has a simple icon on top of the page that remains static/fixed.
 Easy, quick access to the cart whenever and wherever I want.